Help Center Help Articles Community RMA & Warranty Downloads Tech Specs

 Group Allows the selection of an address, MAC, or port group that has been previously configured.

 Address Allows entry for a single subnet or host.
-Multiple entries should be configured inside of a group.
+Multiple entries should be configured inside of group.

 Port Allows for a single port number entry (1-65,535) when the protocol option is configured to TCP, UDP, or TCP and UDP.
 Multiple entries should be configured inside of a group.